dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 # NimSyscallPacker / Loader

 This tool was made public after a talk at [x33fcon](https://x33fcon.com/#!s/FabianMosch.md).
-It was my private main coding project from 2021 - 2024 and it now considered deprecated and is not maintained anymore.
+It was my private main coding project from 2021 - 2024 and is now considered deprecated and is not maintained anymore.
 Dont expect bug fixes or feature updates here from my side.
 Instead, [RustPack](https://msecops.de/products) is maintained now as a commercial and controlled version for vetted Red Teams and Pentesters which is even more feature rich but also much more OPSec save.

 This Packer can be used to pack any C# Assembly, PE-File or Shellcode into a Nim binary.
 It will encrypt the target payload, build the corresponding Nim source code according to the given arguments and compiles it to an Nim binary.